 Mountain Valley MD Announces Transition of Chief Medical Officer to Advisory Role

-/EIN News/ -- TORONTO, Jan.
-11, 2023 (GLOBE NEWSWIRE) -- Mountain Valley MD Holdings Inc. (the “Company” or “MVMD”) (CSE: MVMD) (OTCQB: MVMDF) (FRA: 20MP), an early-stage biotech business centered around the implementation, licensing and reselling of key technologies and formulations, today announced that Dr. Azhar Rana, the Company’s Chief Medical Officer (“CMO”), will be transitioning to an advisory capacity effective February 1, 2023.
+TORONTO, Jan.
+11, 2023 (GLOBE NEWSWIRE) -- Mountain Valley MD Holdings Inc. (the "Company" or "MVMD") MVMD MVMDF (FRA: 20MP), an early-stage biotech business centered around the implementation, licensing and reselling of key technologies and formulations, today announced that Dr. Azhar Rana, the Company's Chief Medical Officer ("CMO"), will be transitioning to an advisory capacity effective February 1, 2023.

 As announced in its news release dated November 29, 2022 (the "Nov 29 PR"), the Company has been transitioning from a research and development phase to a commercialization focus.
 Subsequently and as a result, the Company is beginning to align its human capital decisions with a revenue-driven business plan based on the three lines of business described in the Nov 29 PR, focusing on recruiting experienced talent in those particular areas of human, plant, and husbandry animal health commercialization in the coming months.